The International Arbitration Review: Luxembourg

 The arbitration clause does not require any formal conditions to be valid, contrary to the submission agreement, for which formal requirements are necessary (Article 1227 NCPC).
 As a matter of fact, the latter may only be drawn up in the form of minutes before the appointed arbitrators, by an act of a Luxembourg notary or by private deed.
 The submission agreement shall also indicate the subject matter of the dispute and the names of the arbitrators to be valid.

-In practice, the parties must be very precise in drafting the submission agreement in order to avoid additional discussions on the seat, applicable law and language of the arbitration.
+In practice, the parties must be very precise in drafting the submission agreement to avoid additional discussions on the seat, applicable law and language of the arbitration.

 The parties are free to select arbitrators in Luxembourg, and there are no restrictions as to certain professionals.